06hong/analytics-challenge/README.md

 # analytics-challenge

-An open data set and challenge to test exploratory data analysis skills of an analyst.
+An open data set and challenge to assess exploratory data analysis skills of an analyst.
 In this repo, you'll find the data and instructions for an assignment.

 ## Challenge 1:  Marketing Mix Assessment

-This challenge will test your skill in understanding the relationships between marketing investment and an outcome variable.
+This challenge will assess your skill in understanding the relationships between marketing investment and an outcome variable.
 For this challenge, please use the file called mmm.csv in the data folder.

 ### About the data: